zchee/vim-equinusocio-material/README.md

 ## Other

-If you are using iterm, you can try this [chuling/iterm2-equinusocio-material](https://github.com/chuling/iterm2-equinusocio-material).
+If you are using iterm, you might like to try this [chuling/iterm2-equinusocio-material](https://github.com/chuling/iterm2-equinusocio-material).

 ## License